Instructions for Authors

 - Applicants are not to be older than 35 years at the time of the Belgian Surgical Week.

-- The first author of the paper is to submit a full manuscript by April 20th 2018 which can be used by the jury to analyze the research more in debt before the actual Award session.
+- The first author of the paper has to submit a full manuscript by April 15th2019 which can be used by the jury to analyze the research more in depth before the actual Award session.
 Failure to submit the manuscript on time will automatically disqualify the applicant for the prize, but not for the presentation.

 - The papers will be scored by a jury composed of RBSS Board members and will be based on the scientific quality of both the presentation and of the submitted manuscript.